 “Go on, have a pasty,” said Harry, who had never had anything to share before or, indeed, anyone to share it with.
 It was a nice feeling, sitting there with Ron, eating their way through all Harry’s pasties, cakes, and sweets (the sandwiches lay forgotten).

 I've always felt that sharing food is one of the best ways to make friends.
 Think about how many friends you made in grade school when you swapped items from your lunch box.
-That's friend-making 101 and that's exactly why your mom packed those extra Teddy Grahams in your lunch box.
-She didn't leave those bad boys all for you, those were Grade-A friend-making currency.
+That's friend-making 101 and that's exactly why your mom packed those extra treats in your lunch box -- It was Grade-A friend-making currency.

 I always assumed that the Pumpkin Pasties in Harry Potter were a sweet confection as they were purchased from the Honeydukes Express Trolley in the Hogwart Express.
 However, I really wanted to experiment with a savory filling too because I thought these would make a spectacular main dish for dinner.
 In the end, I chose to make two fillings for these Pumpkin Pasties; one sweet and one savory.

-The sweet pumpkin filling includes traditional pumpkin pie spices such as cinnamon, nutmeg, clove, and vanilla, but is elevated further with a creamy mascarpone cheese which makes these extra rich and delectable.
-These sweet pasties are just begging to be eaten for brunch or consumed for dessert with a crisp glass of eggnog around the holidays.
+The sweet pumpkin filling includes traditional pumpkin pie spices such as cinnamon, nutmeg, clove, and vanilla, and a creamy swirl of mascarpone cheese which makes these extra rich and delectable.
+These sweet pasties are perfect for brunch or served as a dessert.

 The savory pumpkin filling includes a rich and hearty mix of Italian sausage, herbs, gruyere, and cheddar.
 These are perfect eaten on their own as a main course or served alongside a bowl of soup in the fall and winter months.